Last Updated -

 Business Model and Market Position

-1. Marketplace take-rate from merchants and consumers
+1. Marketplace revenue from merchants and consumers

-2. Subscriptions that raise frequency
+2. Memberships that increase order frequency

-3. Advertising as a monetization layer
+3. Advertising as a higher-margin monetization layer

-4. Commerce Platform and Drive (white-label fulfillment)
+4. Commerce Platform and Drive

 DoorDash